Days: 5 - 6

 Old Town Münster

-Also the Internet was free and the speed was pretty good, i.e., I was able to upload pictures without a problem and stream a couple of our favorite programs from YouTube.
-Note that the Internet is NOT secured so if you're at all concerned about your traffic, you should use a VPN.
+Also, the Internet was free, and the speed was pretty good, i.e., I could upload pictures without a problem and stream a couple of our favorite programs from YouTube.
+Note that the Internet is NOT secured, so if you're concerned about your traffic, you should use a VPN.
 We use Express VPN and have had no issues from anywhere in Europe.
+The room itself was very compact but comfortable.
+They did an outstanding job fitting everything needed into a relatively small space.

 Stadthotel Munster